johnkrator/shoes/README.md

 Contains library files and utilities.

+- `utils.ts`: Utility functions.

 ### `pages` Directory

+Contains components for different pages of the application.

 - **about**: Components for the about page.
     - `AboutHero.tsx`: Hero section of the about page.